vacuumlabs/react-custom-validation/README.md

 ## Defining Custom Rules

-Rules are ordinary javascript functions, so it is extremely easy to add new rules.

-The rule function can be any function that:
+It is very easy to create new rule functions.
+The rule function is any function
+that:
-- returns `null` or a `Promise` that resolves to `null` if the arguments satisfy the rule
+- returns a *valid value* or a `Promise` that resolves to a valid value if the arguments satify the rule
-- returns some error description (`!= null`) or a `Promise` of such error description if the arguments do not satisfy the rule
+- returns an error description (not equal to any valid value) or a `Promise` of such error description if the arguments do not satisfy the rule

-For example:
+The *valid values* are `null`, `undefined`, `true`, `[]` and `{}`.
+This convention enables one to use functions provided by some popular javascript validation libraries without any additional boilerplate code.

+Examples:

 ```javascript
 function areSame({value1, value2}) {